• Resources

 Watch out for these income limits for SSDI and SSI

-With SSDI, that limit comes down to your substantial gainful activity, or SGA for short.
+With SSDI, that limit is based on your substantial gainful activity (SGA), or SGA for short.
 SGA is any active income you have, including from jobs.
-The SGA limit for 2024 is $1,550 per month (or $2,590 if you’re blind).
+The SGA limit for 2026 is $1,620 (or $2,700 if you’re blind).
 Earning more than that could disqualify you from SSDI.

-SSI doesn’t come with the same income cap, but if you earn more than about $943 of income per month, it will effectively disqualify you from getting benefits.
+SSI doesn’t have the same income cap, but if you earn more than about $994 per month, it will effectively disqualify you from receiving benefits.

 Passive income and the value of other benefits may not count, though.
 Check your income sources with this guide to what income counts for SSI.

-To avoid getting disqualified from SSDI or SSI mid-application, you might want to look for income sources that aren’t necessarily a paying job.
+To avoid getting disqualified from SSDI or SSI mid-application, you might want to look for financial assistance or income sources that aren’t necessarily a paying job.
 Let’s look at some of your options.

 There are various state and federal programs for people with disabilities, though they aren’t always easy to get and may require their own wait times.

 One helpful place to start is with Benefits.gov.
-Filling out the initial questionnaire can take you about 30 minutes, but it tells you about different government benefits for which you may be eligible.
+Filling out the initial questionnaire takes about 30 minutes and provides information on various government benefits for which you may be eligible.

 Your state’s Department of Social Services can also help you find state-specific food, housing programs, and childcare.

-We do also have a guide with different types of resources for people with disabilities.
+We also have a guide with various resources for people with disabilities.

 Food